MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-cluster.md

 To understand the health and operational states of storage pools, virtual disks, and drives, see [Troubleshoot Storage Spaces and Storage Spaces Direct health and operational states](/windows-server/storage/storage-spaces/storage-spaces-states).

-## Monitor health using storage QoS
+## Monitor performance using storage QoS

-Storage Quality of Service (QoS) provides a way to centrally monitor and manage storage performance for virtual machines to mitigate noisy neighbor issues and manage storage I/O to provide consistent performance.
+Storage Quality of Service (QoS) provides a way to centrally monitor and manage storage I/O for virtual machines to mitigate noisy neighbor issues and provide consistent performance.
 See [Storage Quality of Service](/windows-server/storage/storage-qos/storage-qos-overview).

 ## Next steps